bkemily/range-research/README.md

 ## How to Run

-### 1. Test connection to your Proxmox node
+### 1. Test connection to the Proxmox node
-ansible -i inventory.ini pve -m ping
+`ansible -i inventory.ini pve -m ping`
     Should see pong if Ansible can connect successfully.

 ### 2. Run the playbook
-Run the playbook using your inventory file:
+Run the playbook using the inventory file:
-    ansible-playbook -i inventory.ini provision_one.yml
+    `ansible-playbook -i inventory.ini deploy_one_vm.yml`

 This will:
     Use the first .ovf template in /mnt/pve/ovfstore